 This notice explains how we collect, use and share your information to provide services to you.

 How we collect your personal information

-Personal information may be collected by -
+Personal information may be collected in the following ways -

-- paper or electronic form
+- On paper or by electronic form

 - Customer account or online forms

-- face to face (via our employees or partners)
+- Face to face (via our employees or partners)